MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security/deployr-security-https.md

 5.  **Test** these changes by logging into the landing page and visiting DeployR Administration Console using the new HTTPS URL at `https://<DEPLOYR_SERVER_IP>:8001/deployr/landing`. `<DEPLOYR_SERVER_IP>` is the IP address of the DeployR main server machine.
 If you are using an untrusted, self-signed certificate, and you or your users are have difficulty reaching DeployR in your browser, see the [Alert](#alertusers) at the end of step 1.

+<a href="" id="temporary-keystore"></a>

+### Generating a Temporary Keystore

+If you do not have a trusted SSL certificate from a registered authority, you'll need a temporary keystore for testing purposes.
+This temporary keystore will contain a “self-signed” certificate for Tomcat SSL on the server machine.
+Be sure to specify the correct Tomcat path for the `-keystore` argument.

++ **For Windows:**

+   1. Launch a command window **as administrator**

+   1. Run the `keytool` to generate a temporary keystore file.
+At the prompt, type:

+      ```
+      "<JAVA_HOME>\bin\keytool" -genkey -alias tomcat -keyalg RSA -keystore <PATH-TO-KEYSTORE>
+      ```

+      where `<JAVA_HOME>` is the path to the supported version of JAVA and `<PATH-TO-KEYSTORE>` is the full file path to the temporary keystore file.

+   1. Provide the information when prompted by the script as described below in this topic.

++ **For Linux:**

+  1. Run the `keytool` to generate a temporary keystore file.
+At a terminal prompt, type:
+     ```
+     %JAVA_HOME%/bin/keytool -genkey -alias tomcat -keyalg RSA -keystore <PATH-TO-KEYSTORE>
+     ```
+     where `<PATH-TO-KEYSTORE>` is the full file path to the temporary keystore file.

+   1. Provide the information when prompted by the script as described below in this topic.

+**For Mac OS X:** (DeployR 8.0.0 Open only)

+  1. Run the `keytool` to generate a temporary keystore file.
+At a terminal prompt, type:
+     ```
+     $JAVA_HOME/bin/keytool -genkey -alias tomcat -keyalg RSA -keystore
+     /Users/deployr-user/deployr/8.0.0/tomcat/tomcat7/.keystore
+     ```
+     where `<PATH-TO-KEYSTORE>` is the full file path to the temporary keystore file.

+   1. Provide the information when prompted by the script as described below in this topic.

+When prompted by the script, provide the following information when prompted by the script:

+      + For the keystore password, enter `changeit` and confirm this password.
+      + For your name, organization, and location, either provide the information or press the Return key to skip to the next question.
+      + When presented with the summary of your responses, enter `yes` to accept these entries.
+      + For a key password for Tomcat, press the Return key to use `changeit`.

+<a href="" id="alertusers"></a>
+>**Alert Your Users!**
+>
+>If using a self-signed certificates, then alert your users.When they attempt to open the DeployR landing page, Administration Console, or Repository Manager in their Web browser, they will be prompted to acknowledge and accept your self-signed certificate as a security precaution.
+Each browser prompts in a different way, such as requiring users to acknowledge "I Understand the Risks” (Firefox), or to click “Advanced” (Chrome) or click “Continue” (Safari).
+>
+>We strongly recommend that you use a trusted SSL certificate from a registered authority in your production environments.

 ## Disable Server SSL / HTTPS